top of page

 PRAISE FOR TENDERNESS

-Available for pre-order at BOA and your local bookstores.
+Available for purchase at BOA and your local bookstores.
 Consider requesting Tenderness for your local libraries.

 "Derrick Austin is to a blank page what Titian was to a white canvas.
 In both of their works, audiences will find an exemplary adroitness with portrait, landscape, and myth.
 Tenderness, Austin’s second poetry collection, weaves a sinuous lyric that navigates both the physical and metaphysical surroundings of a traveler desirous of understanding, desirous of being understood.
 The reader senses a certain urgency in the question of how to find tenderness and connection in a world intent on the project of othering.
 Austin skillfully excavates the rhizomatic truth of belonging and the vulnerable places where God can be found—a touch, a glance, a history, a remembrance."